TIBCOSoftware/snappydata/docs/programming_guide/consistency/using_snapshot_isolation_column.md

 If there are concurrent updates in a row, then the last commit is used.

 !!!
 Note:
-	To get per statement transactional behavior, all the write operations should span only one partition.
+	To get per statement transactional behavior, all the write operations can span only one partition.

 	However, if you have operations that span multiple partitions, then, ensure that: